 Final Fantasy Legend II, or SaGa II, is a follow-up to the Nintendo Gameboy's debut role-playing game.
 Like its sibling SaGa Gameboy games and Seiken Densetsu/Final Fantasy Adventure (also for the Gameboy), SaGa 2 bears the "Final Fantasy" moniker in North America as a result of Square trying to take advantage of the recognizable branding already in place for that franchise.
-In honor of the series' 20th Anniversary SaGa II was remade for the Nintendo DS with polygonal cell-shaded graphics along with other enhancements on September 17, 2009.
-The DS remake has never been official released in English but a fan translation patch was released by Crimson Nocturnal on January 23, 2011.
+In 2009, to honor of the series' 20th Anniversary, a remake of SaGa II was released for the Nintendo DS titled SaGa 2: Hihou Densetsu - Goddess of Destiny which featured polygonal cell-shaded graphics along with other enhancements.

 The story revolves around MAGI, the shards of a shattered statue of the goddess, Isis.
 The Hero is awakened by his father, who explains he has to leave for a while.
 He then makes his way through the Hero's open window.
 Years later, the Hero decides to set out to find his father, and eventually joins a fight involving new gods bent on taking over the world and the Guardians, an organization dedicated to the protection of MAGI and to keep it from falling into the wrong hands.
 The player visits twelve distinct worlds, in addition to the Celestial World and the shrine at its center.
 The goal of the game is to collect the varied pieces of MAGI scattered around each of these worlds.
 These MAGI pieces can also be equipped by your characters to increase stats or grant special abilities.